 APRN Core is required of all students preparing for advanced practice registered nurse certification and licensure roles (i.e., NP, CNS, CNM).
 These courses meet the “3 P’s as outlined in the LACE consensus document: advanced physical assessment, advanced pharmacology, advanced pathophysiology.”
 [Coded Green]

 ASPH Core is required of all students preparing for the advanced systems & population health track.
-(Currently only Community Health Nursing in this branch) [Coded Green]
+(Currently only Population Health in this branch) [Coded Green]

 Specialty Didactic and Clinical Courses include additional coursework necessary to meet certification requirements (if appropriate) for individual specialty tracks.
 Included in each track are a series of 3 clinical practica courses (a fourth clinical course is included in the final project).